MPI-SHH-SummerSchool/dag-material/G7W-intro-to-ngs-processing/slides.md

 # Where does this happen?

-But how do you get your DNA to attach to the lawn?
+**But how do you get your DNA to attach to the lawn**

+**(and not get lost)?**

 - Convert it to _library_:
-  - Add adapters
+  - Add adapters: bind to the 'lawn' of the flow cell
-  - Add indexes
+  - Add indexes: sample-specific barcode
-  - Add priming sites
+  - Add priming sites: where enzymes start copying DNA

 <style>
  span.minicode {font-family: monospace;font-size: 14px}